syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ## Render Syncfusion Components in offline with Material and Tailwind Themes

 Material and Tailwind Themes uses online roboto font.
-If your app is designed to work in a local network without internet connection, follow the below steps to use offline fonts to work in offlince scenarios.
+If your app is designed to work in a local network without internet connection, follow the below steps to use offline fonts to work in offline scenarios.

 1. Download the minified styles for the required components from [CRG](https://blazor.syncfusion.com/crg/) site.
 Learn more about CRG in [help documentation](https://blazor.syncfusion.com/documentation/common/custom-resource-generator).
 2. Unzip the file and it contains the styles of the selected components and an `import.json` file, which stores the current settings.
    ![Select styles folder](images/crg-styles.png)
 3. The styles folder of material and tailwind theme contains css files and a **customized** folder.
 The CSS files under **customized** folder doesn't contain the online google font dependencies.
    ![Open customized folder](images/customized-folder-crg.png)
-4. Open the **customized** folder which contains CSS files without online dependecies of google fonts.
+4. Open the **customized** folder which contains CSS files without online dependencies of google fonts.
    ![Customized CSS](images/custom-css-crg.png)
 5. Copy the files under the **customized** folder to Blazor application `~/wwwroot` folder.
 6. Now, manually add the custom styles in the Blazor App to render the components without any issues on the machines that contains no internet access.